zabo-api/hedera-sdk-go/README.md

 ### Hedera Account

 The [Hedera Portal](https://go.hedera.com) allows people to create a **Hedera Account** facilitating access to the Hedera mainnet and Hedera testnets.
-A Hedera Account allows entry of a testnet access code, in order to add a number of testnet __ℏ__ (hbars) to a testnet account created (as can be seen below) using Hedera SDKs.
+A Hedera Account allows entry of a testnet access code, in order to add a number of testnet __ℏ__ ([hbars](#a-hbar)) to a testnet account created (as can be seen [below][03-03-hedera-testnet]) using Hedera SDKs.
 The public key associated with a testnet account must also be associated with your Hedera account.
-A detailed explanation of this whole process is contained within the instructions below.
+A detailed explanation of this whole process is contained within this document.

 * In order to gain early access (before Open Access) to a Hedera testnet or the Hedera mainnet users must create a Hedera account, including full identity verification.
 You can do this using the [Hedera Portal](https://go.hedera.com).
-* We want to allow devs to earn __ℏ__ (hbars) by helping us to test our SDKs.
+* We want to allow devs to earn __ℏ__ ([hbars](#a-hbar)) by helping us to test our SDKs.
 Hedera is based in the USA, so for us to be allowed to do this under US law we need to verify your identity as a part of the account creation process.

 A full explanation of the Portal, Hedera accounts, identity verification and many other topics can be found at [Hedera Help](https://help.hedera.com).
 New users should head for the [Getting Started](https://help.hedera.com/hc/en-us/categories/360000099938-Getting-Started) section.

 ### Hedera testnet access

-A Hedera testnet provides a test environment for testing your code without having to spend "real" mainnet __ℏ__ (hbars).
-Testnet hbars are akin to "monopoly money" and have no intrinsic value, but testing against testnets will help you **earn** real **mainnet ℏ (hbars)**.
+A Hedera testnet provides a test environment for testing your code without having to spend "real" mainnet __ℏ__ ([hbars](#a-hbar)).
+Testnet hbars are akin to "monopoly money" and have no intrinsic value, but testing against testnets will help you **earn** real **mainnet ℏ ([hbars](#a-hbar))**.
 It is worth noting that the virtual infrastructure used to provide testnets is not intended for performance testing, as the specification of nodes is not in any way equivalent to that of mainnet nodes.
 Further information on this topic is included within the "Testnet Performance and Throttling" section further on in these instructions.

 * Once you have your Hedera account set up, you can request access to Hedera test networks by filling out the form [here](https://learn.hedera.com/HederaTestnetAccess).
 * Check for answers to your testnet-related questions in the *Testnet Activation* section on [this](https://help.hedera.com/hc/en-us/categories/360000099938-Getting-Started) page.